-The recommended amendment will facilitate the redevelopment of a surface parking lot and two-storey office building to a mixed-use apartment tower which will include up to 248 residential apartment units and up to 1,475m2 of combined commercial space.
-The recommended site specific bonus zone regulations will require retail uses at street level, particularly along the Fullarton and Talbot Street frontages, with active facades including doors, and clear glazing and prominent entrances with accented awnings in order to animate the street level.
+The recommended amendment will facilitate the redevelopment of a surface parking lot and two-storey office building to a 33-storey mixed-use apartment tower with a combination of residential units, retail and office space up to a maximum density of 1,155 units per hectare.
+The recommended site specific bonus zone regulations will require retail uses at street level, particularly along the Fullarton and Talbot Street frontages, with active facades including doors, and clear glazing and prominent entrances with accented canopies in order to animate the street level.